flatt-security/shisho/docs/content/learn-shisho/02-rule.md

 ### rewrite and rewrite_options

 If the parts match `pattern` block, it is transformed by `rewrite` block.
 You can utilize a single rewrite option with `rewrite` block in a rule **OR** multiple rewrite options with `rewrite_options` block.
-Please check the further details on the page, [one or more rewrite patterns](/learn-shisho/04-rewrite-option).
+Please check the further details on the page [one or more rewrite patterns](/learn-shisho/04-rewrite-option).